arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 **Within an [Arcus Scientific Lab](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md#1)**

 - Arcus delivered archival data will be found here.
 - Study team generated data brought into Arcus goes here.
- - This data is managed by Arcus, and should not be modified by the research team
+- This data is managed by Arcus, and should not be modified by the research team.

-**Raw** data is differnt depending on the type of research.
+**Raw** data is different depending on the type of research.
 Please select what type(s) of data you would like more information about, you can select both:

 - [ ] omics data
 - [ ] clinical data